KrystianPlackowski/Pizza-order-website/README.md

 - `ItemSize` table consists of all possible **size variants** for specified dish **kind**.

 - `MenuItem` table defines **price** of a dish for corresponding **kind, name and size**.

+- `Topping` table defines names of available toppings for pizza

+- `Dish` table concats **kind, name, size, price** info with selected toppings for pizza, which are a list of `Topping` objects.

+- `Order` represents single `User`'s order, which consists of list of `Dish` elements.

+- `User` is a standard django table with normal and superusers info, used for logging and authentificating users.

 <img src="static/database_diagram.jpg">